kloeckner takes action 2040

 As part of our strategy, we are firmly embedding green solutions in our business model and building a sustainable range of products and services.
-With four partnerships already in place to supply green steel, Klöckner & Co is ensuring it can offer its customers the first green products as early as 2022.
+With several partnerships already in place to supply green steel, Klöckner & Co is ensuring it can already offer its customers the first green products.

 Klöckner & Co has developed a scale for green and carbon-reduced steel.
 The scale is based on international, science-based standards and categorizes carbon-reduced steel according to certified emissions across the entire value chain from raw material extraction to production.
 Thanks to a classification in six categories, we enable our customers to reliably assess and compare the carbon footprint of green steel.
 By 2025, more than 30% and by 2030 more than 50% of Klöckner & Co's total offering should come from the two categories with the lowest carbon footprint.
 This corresponds to an annual saving of around four million tons of carbon.